AndrewBrough/vite-plugin-convex-types/README.md

 2. **Import Path Detection**: Uses the configured import path (default: `./convex`) to find table imports in your schema
 3. **Function Analysis**: Scans your Convex functions to detect queries and mutations
 4. **Type Generation**: Creates type exports using the generated `convex/_generated/dataModel.d.ts`
+5. **Hook Generation**: Auto-generates pre-configured React hooks for all queries and mutations
-5. **Return Type Inference**: Analyzes function code to infer return types
+6. **Return Type Inference**: Analyzes function code to infer return types
-6. **Hot Reload**: Watches for changes and regenerates types automatically
+7. **Hot Reload**: Watches for changes and regenerates types and hooks automatically
-7. **Output**: Writes types to the specified output path
+8. **Output**: Writes types and hooks to the specified output path

 ## Requirements